Docs menutap to expand

 Wave reads your first message and pulls everything it can recognize.
 For:

-"My customer Jordan Park at 482 Sycamore Lane, Denver had a Cat 2 toilet supply line failure affecting the hall bathroom and hallway."
+"My customer Jordan Park at 482 Sycamore Lane, Denver had a toilet supply line failure affecting the hall bathroom and hallway."

 Sending the FNOL

 There isn't a separate "send FNOL" action.
-The FNOL fields appear on the cover page of the exported estimate PDF, so when you export the estimate the carrier or insured sees the FNOL data inline.
+The customer and loss details print on the exported estimate PDF, so when you export the estimate the carrier or insured sees the FNOL data inline.